 The Jackson facility contains 252,000 square feet.
-Additional temporary warehouse space is leased in an adjacent building, based on spaced needed, which peaked at 33,000 square feet in September 2014.
-The Company also leases a 184,000 square foot building in Canton, Mississippi which is used primarily for warehousing and distribution and some activities for product service functions.
+Additional temporary warehouse space is leased in an adjacent building, based on spaced needed, which peaked at 19,000 square feet in January 2015.
+The Company also leases a 256,000 square foot building in Canton, Mississippi which is used primarily for warehousing and distribution and some activities for product service functions.
+This space includes the Company's 2015 addition of 72,000 square feet of warehouse space to the Canton building to meet changing customer logistical demands.
 An additional 72,000 square feet has been leased in adjacent Canton buildings for warehousing.
-The Company is considering constructing additional warehouse space to meet changing customer logistical demands that include smaller case pack sizes and smaller and more frequent shipments.

-Except as mentioned above in the Housewares/Small Appliance segment, the facilities in use for each of the segments are believed to be adequate for their ongoing business needs.
+The facilities in use for each of the Company's business segments are believed to be adequate for their ongoing business needs.